Dental Hygiene Degree

 Earn a Dental Degree at MWCC

-At MWCC, we provide accessible education so everyone can achieve their dream career.
-If you have a passion for dental hygiene, you can earn an associate Degree in Dental Hygiene in as little as two years!
-We provide affordable tuition, flexible scheduling, online courses and student support services so that you have the tools to succeed.
+At Mount Wachusett Community College, we are dedicated to providing accessible, high-quality education that empowers students to reach their professional goals.
+If you have a passion for oral health and patient care, you can earn an Associate Degree in Dental Hygiene in as little as two years.
+MWCC offers affordable tuition, and comprehensive student support services to help you succeed.

-Join one of the largest growing healthcare fields and start your dental hygiene education at MWCC.
-Request more information today to discover if our Dental Hygiene Degree program is the right fit for you!
+Join one of the fastest-growing fields in healthcare and begin your dental hygiene education at MWCC.
+Request more information today to discover if our Dental Hygiene Program is the right fit for you.

-The DHY program is accredited by the Commission on Dental Accreditation (CODA) and has been granted the accreditation status of “approval without reporting requirements.”
-The CODA is recognized by the U.S. Department of Education as a specialized accreditation body.
-The CODA can be contacted at 312-440-4653, at the commission’s web address or at 211 East Chicago Ave., Chicago, Illinois 60611.
+The Dental Hygiene Program is accredited by the Commission on Dental Accreditation (CODA) and has been granted the accreditation status of approval without reporting requirements.
+CODA is recognized by the U.S. Department of Education as the specialized accrediting agency for dental and dental-related education programs.